Ludy87/paths-filter/README.md

     #             If needed, it uses single or double quotes to wrap filename with unsafe characters.
     #   'escape'- Space delimited list usable as command-line argument list in Linux shell.
     #             Backslash escapes every potentially unsafe character.
+    #   'lines' - Newline delimited list of files without any escaping.
     # Default: none
     list-files: ''